felipejoglar/android-dev-challenge/_posts/2017-11-06-lesson-01-welcome.md

 ## Object of this repository

 The objective of this [repository](https://github.com/fjoglar/android-dev-challenge) is to *document* my path through the challenge, this will serve as my personal notebook where I will summarize the contents, concepts, learnings and useful resources from the course and related to the stuff we learn.

-###### Note: the images of the headers used in this serie of articles are from Udacity's [Developing Android Apps Course](https://www.udacity.com/course/new-android-fundamentals--ud851)